MoonWalker440/Music-Megathread/README.md

 ### Feedback

-If you find any broken or wrong links Please report me or if you want to add suggestions, open new issue or text me in Telegram [@Krish_440](https://t.me/krish_440)
+If you find any broken or wrong link Please report me or if you want to add suggestions, open a new issue or text me in Telegram [@Krish_440](https://t.me/krish_440)

 Subscribe to my Telegram channel [@Mix_Mods](https://t.me/Mix_Mods)